blundeln/pylens/README.rst

   testing/tests.py
   pylens/*_lenses.py

-Status
+Limitations
 -----------------------------------------------------

-Work in progress: alpha stage

-Note that, the initial aim of this project is to see if we can create some richer abstractions of data (i.e. using native language objects) for use with lenses, but that, since we do not use an FSA like Augeas and Boomerang, ambiguity checking is not yet supported, though I'm interested in exploring how we can implement some kind of certainty of non-ambiguity into the framework, if not full ambiguity checking.  pylens does not claim to be a full typed checked system, and leaves sanity checking down to the lens designer.
+Note that, the initial aim of this project is to see if we can create some richer abstractions of data (i.e. using native language objects) for use with lenses, but that, since we do not use an FSA like Augeas and Boomerang, ambiguity checking is not supported, though I'm interested in exploring how we can implement some kind of certainty of non-ambiguity into the framework, if not full ambiguity checking.  pylens does not claim to be a full typed checked system, and leaves sanity checking down to the lens designer.